- Decentralizing Cybersecurity Solutions

-How Blockchain Can Fill the Talent Gap in Cybersecurity and AI
+- The Talent Gap in Cybersecurity and AI May Be Closing

 Cybersecurity is big business.
 And it costs big businesses a lot of money every year (not to mention a few panic attacks and sleepless nights).
 But as hackers get more inventive and data is increasingly digitized, it’s only logical that cyber threats will rise.
 Artificial Intelligence (AI) may be able to prevent attacks from happening.
 Blockchain could make our systems more secure.
 But beyond our current weak spots, we have another problem–an overwhelming talent gap in cybersecurity and AI.